brmccrary/nuvo_tuner/README.md

 This example Lovelace configuration displays the extar tuner settings in a [Conditional](https://www.home-assistant.io/lovelace/conditional/) card that is only displayed when the tuner is switched on and an input_boolean entity is True.
 This input_boolean is toggled by tapping the mini-media-player representing the tuner.
 In order to achieve this, an additional input_boolean entity per tuner needs manually created (it's purely to control the frontend Conditional card, it doesn't represent anything on the Nuvo itself).

+In order to have an input box to tune directly to a desired channel, a script and an input text entity must be made.

 e.g. In configuration.yaml:

 ```yaml